opengovfoundation/madison-staging-area/docs/CI_WORKFLOW.md

 ## Pipeline

-1. Code is pushed up for review as a "diff" in Phabricator
+1. Code is pushed up for review as a "diff" in Phabricator.
-2. CircleCI automatically runs the build process, reporting back any failure
+2. CircleCI automatically runs the build process, reporting back any failure.
-3. If build succeeds and changes are accepted, the author then "lands" the code onto the target branch (typically `dev`)
+3. If build succeeds and changes are accepted, the author then "lands" the code onto the `master` branch.
+  1. Builds that are unsuccessful create an obstruction towards landing that particular diff, ensuring we always have passing builds.
-4. Envoyer will detect new commits on the target branch and trigger a new release to be deployed to all instances tracking that branch
+4. Envoyer will detect new commits on the target branch and trigger a new release to be deployed to all instances tracking that branch.
-  1. Our staging site will be configured to track `dev`, and production instances will be set up to track `master`
+  1. Our staging site will be configured to track `master`, and production instances will be set up to track a `production` branch.
+  2. At a regular interval (typically at the end of a sprint) we will merge `master` to `production` which will trigger production deploys.
-5. If deploy process completes successfully, we are notified via Slack
+5. If deploy process completes successfully, we are notified via Slack.
-6. Any errors that happen in production will be reported via Rollbar
+6. Any errors that happen in production will be reported via Rollbar.

 ## Tools